 - Automatic scrap charging

-During this phase the aluminium is not melted, as the temperature of the hot-gas-flow is at all times below the melting temperature.
+- Thermal gasification of organic content by heating the scrap in a hot-gas-flow to approx. 400 - 500°C. During this phase the aluminium does not start to melt, as the temperature of the hot-gas-flow is at all times below the melting temperature.

 - Near continuous heating - charging and melting activities do not interrupt main burner operation.